RafaelSanM/qr-code-frontend-mentor/README.md

 # Frontend Mentor - Order summary card solution

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 As most of my work, this solution is being constantly updated as I learn new things and find better solutions for my problems, so please, take this into consideration!